EdoardoLuciani/ctrl-mac-simulator/dissertation/meeting_minutes.md

 ### Issues discussed and solutions agreed
 - Video rendering is slow, around 1-2 mins per 5 cycles.
 Maybe not good for deployment.
 Investigate a browser native solution
-- Does the ftr plot look correct?
+- Does the ftr plot look correct? -> Yes

 ### Objectives for the next week
+- Stats for the FTR value
+- Investigate framework for web animation
+- Web interface